Seattle dad: If we feed inmates, why can't we feed schoolchildren?

 “These are children we’re talking about,” Lew said in an email to AlltheMoms.com.
 “The fact that these children can accrue a debt at such a young age and get shamed for it is appalling.”

-He asked himself, “Why stop at just paying off my son’s lunch debt?”
+He asked himself, “Why stop at just paying off the school lunch debt?”
 Why not help the entire Seattle (Public) School District’s lunch debt out?”

 So, he did.